How to Make Money Investing in the Stock Market

 The most successful traders I know and what I teach in our trading courses is to keep everything simple.
 Those with the simplest trading plans who know how to manage their risk will inevitably be far more profitable because a plan takes the emotion out of trading.
 Indeed, following a simple but profitable trading strategy and working with a trading mentor is the smartest thing you can do and the quickest way to grow your wealth.

 Mistakenly, far too many people still think that becoming profitable is a position reserved only for Wall Street geniuses.
 Why is this?
-I believe it’s largely due to the financial industry who have promoted for decades that retail investors will be more profitable under their seemingly professional watch.
+I believe it’s largely due to the financial industry which has been promoted for decades that retail investors will be more profitable under their seemingly professional watch.
 However, the Global Financial Crisis (GFC) made many people wise to the fact that this is simply not the case.
 Let me show you why.

 How to accelerate your wealth

 In my bestselling book, How to Beat the Managed Funds by 20%, I took the simplicity of what I teach to the ridiculous by demonstrating how you could do far better than the average institutional fund manager by investing directly in the top 20 stocks in the Australian market.
 Using these stocks I constructed two portfolios of 10 stocks each and calculated the returns over 8 years from 31 January 1997 to 30 January 2005 applying a simple buy and hold strategy.

-I listed the companies in alphabetical order based on their stock code and numbered them 1 to 20.
-I then grouped all the odd numbered companies to form one portfolio and all of the even number companies to form another portfolio.
+I listed the companies in alphabetical order based on their stock code and numbered them from 1 to 20.
+I then grouped all the odd-numbered companies to form one portfolio and all of the even-numbered companies to form another portfolio.

 The results took into account all of the corporate actions that occurred during the period and the income from dividends.
 It may surprise you to know that Portfolio 1 achieved a rolling return of 156.69 per cent or an average annual return of 19.57 per cent while Portfolio 2 achieved a rolling return of 162.21 per cent or an average annual return of 20.28 per cent.